-The founding idea for Sustainable Waterloo Region (SWR) emerged from research projects completed by Mike Morrice and Chris DePaul under the guidance of Dr. Barry Colbert at Wilfrid Laurier University’s School of Business & Economics.
-Their research focused on the business implications of imminent carbon pricing mechanisms and the viability of establishing a not-for-profit in Waterloo Region that would help organizations achieve carbon reductions through collaboration and education.
-While searching for organizations that used a similar approach, they found inspiration in the business model and success of Sustainable Silicon Valley and CivicAction (formerly the Toronto City Summit Alliance).
+The founding idea for Sustainable Waterloo Region (SWR) emerged from research projects completed by Chris DePaul and Mike Morrice, guided by Dr. Barry Colbert at Wilfrid Laurier University’s School of Business and Economics.
+The research included the potential of creating a not-for-profit aimed at helping organizations in Waterloo Region achieve carbon reductions through collaboration and education.

-In July 2008, Sustainable Waterloo Region incorporated as a not-for-profit with a vision for an environmentally and economically resilient community that prioritizes the well-being of current and future generations.
-The first SWR educational forum was hosted in January 2009 with over 200 people in attendance showing strong interest in local greenhouse gas (GHG) emission reductions.
+In July 2008, Sustainable Waterloo Region was incorporated with a vision for an environmentally and economically resilient community that prioritizes the well being of current and future generations.
+The first SWR educational forum was hosted in January 2009 with over 200 people in attendance.

-SWR’s next goal was to launch the Regional Carbon Initiative (RCI), a program that would help local organizations advance the sustainability of their operations through GHG emission reductions.
-Two community Working Groups collaborated to develop a locally relevant carbon reduction framework for members of the RCI.
-At the same time, a passionate team of staff and volunteers was formed to support the work of SWR and our programs.
+SWR launched with the Regional Carbon Initiative (RCI), a program that helped local organizations enhance the sustainability of their operations through carbon emission reductions.
+Two community working groups collaborated to develop a locally relevant carbon reduction framework, and a passionate team of staff and volunteers was formed to support the program.

 In September 2016, the Regional Carbon Initiative evolved to become the Regional Sustainability Initiative.
 This program expanded the sustainability reduction targets beyond GHGs, incorporating both water and waste reduction.
 The program also supports the actions of organizations across Waterloo Region that may be unable to set targets in the areas of carbon, waste and water.